HELP BREAK THE STIGMA - Campaining, Volunteering and learning

 In Jolly Good Company

-Volunteers would be welcome to help at memory cafes and lunch clubs.
+Volunteers would be welcome to help at the memory cafe in Shaftesbury.

 dementia friends logo